Using quantum key distribution for cryptographic purposes: a survey: Challenges and future directions

-Let us conclude this section with a very important precision: we do not claim that quantum crypto-systems are far superior to the classical ones with respect to side-channel vulnerability.
-Indeed, as pointed out by Michael Nielsen \cite{NielsenBlog}, quantum crypto-systems are currently lacking one essential element needed in modern cryptography, namely {\it historical security}: one can have confidence in a crypto-system only after this system has been intensively tested, and attacked and validated by a large number of experts and users.
-It is clear that QKD can for example still not claim any strong historical security, since very few teams have a QKD system at their disposal and even fewer teams have tried to attack the potential weaknesses of real QKD systems.
-We believe that it is now time for a more systematic and wide-spread testing of QKD systems , as well as for the establishment of security standards and certification procedures.
-This work has already started within the {\sc SECOQC} project, within the Certification sub-project \cite{DCCC03}.
+One aspect that may strongly hinder the adoption of QKD in network security has been spotted a long time ago by Michael Nielsen \cite{NielsenBlog}: quantum cryptosystems are currently lacking one important element: {\it historical security}.
+The confidence in a cryptosystem indeed not only stems from the fundamental principles of its security, but also from the fact that it has been intensively tested, attacked and verified by a large number of experts and users.
+It is clear that current QKD implementation cannot claim a large historical security, since few commercial systems are available and only few teams around the world have tried to attack the potential weaknesses of QKD systems.
+However, as explained in \ref{subsec:sidechannels} the work on quantum hacking as well as the development of counter-measure is gaining a lot of momentum, thus improving the situation.

+In parallel to this necessary scientific research on practical security, the emergence of security standards and certification procedures for QKD device will be a necessary step to build a security referential against which systems can be tested.
+This work, which had started within the {\sc SECOQC} project \cite{DCCC03}, is now lead within a dedicated working group ETSI, the European Telecommunications Standards Institute.
+The QKD ISG, industry standardization group, launched in October 2008, brings together important actors from science and industry in order to converge towards industry standards for QKD, including standards concerning the cryptographic certification of QKD hardware implementations.